joshbegley/nyt-latest/previous.md

 `The trial, in people treated for colon cancer, showed clear evidence that an exercise program lowered the risk of disease recurrence and death.`\
 https://nytimes.com/2025/06/01/well/exercise-colon-cancer-study.html

-**Blood Test Gives Breast Cancer Patients Early Warning of Faltering Drugs**\
+**Drug-Defying Breast Cancers Spotted Early in Blood Test Study**\
-`A study found that women could switch drugs without waiting for scans showing cancer progression, which improved their quality of life.`\
+`A clinical trial found that women could switch drugs without waiting for scans showing cancer progression, which improved their quality of life.`\
 https://nytimes.com/2025/06/01/health/breast-cancer-blood-test-astrazeneca.html

 **Senny's smile that says it all**\